marcus67/little_brother/WEB_FRONTEND_MANUAL.md

 *   *Context details*: sets the specific details of the chosen context.
 See below.

 *   *Min Time of Day*: optionally sets the earliest time of the day when login is allowed.
 Timestamps must be given in the format `HH:MM` in military time.
-Time durations must given in the format `HHh:MMm`.
+Time durations must be given in the format `HHh:MMm`.
 Either part may be omitted and the minutes may exceed 60.

 *   *Max Time of Day*: optionally sets the latest time of the day when login is allowed.
-The format is same as above.
+The format is the same as above.

 *   *Time per Day*: optionally sets the duration that the user is allowed to be logged in (for the whole day).
-The format mus be `HHh:MMm` for `HH` hours and `MM` minutes.
+The format must be `HHh:MMm` for `HH` hours and `MM` minutes.
 Either part can be omitted.

 *   *Minimum Break*: optionally sets a mandatory break time between sessions.
 The format is the same as above.